 Borrowings under the Revolving Line of Credit.
 We are party to a senior loan agreement with our bank for a \$90.0 million revolving line of credit with a maturity date of April 30, 2010.
-Subject to the terms of the agreement, we may use borrowings under this line of credit for acquisition financing, working capital, general corporate purposes, letters of credit, and foreign exchanges contracts.
-The available line of credit is reduced, as necessary, to account for certain letters of credit outstanding.
+Subject to the terms of the agreement, we may use borrowings under this revolving line of credit for acquisition financing, working capital, general corporate purposes, letters of credit, and foreign exchanges contracts.
+The available revolving line of credit is reduced, as necessary, to account for certain outstanding letters of credit.
 The \$90.0 million credit facility allows us to mitigate the potential liquidity risk, and to provide funding if required, in the event of conversion by the debenture holders.
-Funds available under the facility currently allow us to continue to classify our convertible debentures as long-term debt, rather than short-term, even if the convertible debentures have a right to convert in the short-term because the conversion trigger price discussed above is met, so long as the line of credit is, at that time, classified as long-term debt.
-The line of credit also gives us additional flexibility to meet any unforeseen financial requirements.
-The amounts available under our bank line of credit are constrained by various financial covenants and reduced by certain letters of credit outstanding.
-As of February 20, 2009, there were no amounts outstanding under this line of credit and \$5.5 million in letters of credit were outstanding.
+In the event that the revolving line of credit is extended, then funds available under the facility will allow us to continue to classify our convertible debentures as long-term debt, rather than short-term, even if the convertible debentures have a right to convert in the short-term because the conversion trigger price discussed above is met, so long as the revolving line of credit is, at that time, classified as long-term debt.
+The revolving line of credit also gives us additional flexibility to meet any unforeseen financial requirements.
+The amounts available under our bank revolving line of credit are constrained by various financial covenants and reduced by certain outstanding letters of credit.
+As of May 15, 2009, there were no amounts outstanding under this revolving line of credit and \$5.3 million in letters of credit were outstanding.

 Borrowings under our credit facility bear interest, at our option, either at LIBOR plus an applicable margin or at the prime rate.
 Applicable margins range from 0.75% to 1.50%, depending on the ratio of our consolidated total debt to consolidated earnings before interest, taxes, depreciation and amortization, or EBITDA, for the preceding four fiscal quarters, subject to various adjustments stated in the senior loan agreement.
 These margins are adjusted both quarterly and each time we borrow under the credit facility.
 Interest is payable monthly.
 A commitment fee of 0.165% is payable on the unused portion of the credit facility.
-Borrowings under the credit facility are secured by 100% of the stock of certain of our U.S. subsidiaries and 65% of the stock of certain of our foreign subsidiaries, which represents approximately \$87.2 million in net assets as of February 20, 2009.
+Borrowings under the credit facility are secured by 100% of the stock of certain of our U.S. subsidiaries and 65% of the stock of certain of our foreign subsidiaries, which represents approximately \$69.1 million in net assets as of May 15, 2009.